Delivery Site Classification, Selection and Approval Policy

 3. Site Visit

 If approved by Development Committee, a site visit is conducted to ensure that the facilities, resources and educational environment is suitable.
-The site visit report is tabled at Executive Committee and Development Committee.
-If Executive Committee and Development Committee are satisfied, a recommendation is tabled at Academic Board through the Development Committee.
+The site visit report is tabled at Executive and Development Committee.
+If Executive and Development Committee are satisfied, a recommendation is tabled at Academic Board through the Development Committee.

 If Academic Board is satisfied, it is recommended to Council for approval.

 5. Official Notification

 A 'Material Change Notification' is submitted to TEQSA or ASQA if required.
 If the 'Material Change Notification' is for an onshore on-site campus, CRICOS approval must be received before acceptance of any overseas student.
 Once notification has been received and noted by TEQSA or ASQA, promotion of the new delivery site and activities can commence.

 6. Notification to any other required bodies

 This includes any information required for overseas students.